 DO NOT LEAVE THE STUDENT ALONE.
 Take immediate action to isolate the individual posing a threat and prevent access to potential weapons (if known).
 Do not allow the student to use a private bathroom and lock the door.
 The student should be escorted to the guidance department or an administrator's office.

-STEPS for Guidance Counselors/Administrators/Designated Staff a. any feelings of hopelessness and the length of time of such feelings.
+STEPS for Guidance Counselors/Administrators/Designated Staff Assessment of Risk/Threat b. any thoughts about killing himself/herself and discuss the persistency and strength of the thoughts.